Business we know you will enjoy

 what was the best environment to accomplish this?

-So, I enrolled in multiple group classes, from basic obedience, to AKC competition.
-I went to
+So, I enrolled in multiple group classes,

-six different schools, with three different dogs.
-I interviewed hundreds of pet dog owners, to
+different dogs.
+I interviewed hundreds of pet

-get their experiences on what they felt worked best for them.
-I worked with really good dog
+what they felt worked best for them.
+I worked

-trainers, and some really bad ones.
-I can safely say this aspect of my apprenticeship was
+really bad ones.
+I can safely say this aspect of my apprenticeship was probably my most valuable

-It was not until I got involved in Schutzhund training that I really began learning about
+involved in Schutzhund training that I really

-dog training as a whole.
 Although Schutzhund (Protection Dog) in German has been

 geared over the years towards the German shepherd, the principles of the training can be